 - Structural changes to the standard itself, including removing some redundant testing procedures, renumbering requirements, and combining requirements that support the same intent while separating requirements that support different intents

 - Adding more guidance in the introduction and to individual requirements

 - Clarifying ambiguous requirements and testing procedures identified by the payment information security community

-Customised vs. Defined Approach methods
+Customized vs. Defined Approach methods

-One of the most significant changes in PCI DSS 4.0 is a newly created alternative method for PCI compliance validation called the Customised Approach.
+One of the most significant changes in PCI DSS 4.0 is a newly created alternative method for PCI compliance validation called the Customized Approach.
 In this method, the PCI DSS defines only the objective of the requirement and allows for flexibility in meeting the objective in the way best suited for the entity.
 The entity must design the control, conduct risk assessments, implement the control and test its effectiveness.
-The use of the Customised Approach will require more formal documentation than has typically supported testing in the past, as all of these steps will need to be documented in accordance with requirements outlined in PCI DSS 4.0 and reviewed by a Qualified Security Assessor (QSA) during the compliance validation process.
-In addition to confirming that the control designed through the Customised Approach meets the objective, the QSA must independently derive an appropriate testing procedure and test the control to confirm it is functioning properly.
+The use of the Customized Approach will require more formal documentation than has typically supported testing in the past, as all of these steps will need to be documented in accordance with requirements outlined in PCI DSS 4.0 and reviewed by a Qualified Security Assessor (QSA) during the compliance validation process.
+In addition to confirming that the control designed through the Customized Approach meets the objective, the QSA must independently derive an appropriate testing procedure and test the control to confirm it is functioning properly.

 The Defined Approach, in contrast, follows the traditional validation process in which control and testing procedures are defined and must be followed.
 This aligns with the familiar method of testing that has existed for many years in various versions of the PCI DSS.
-The Defined Approach is best suited for organisations with defined controls in place and a desire for more structure and guidance.
-As opposed to the Customised Approach, the Defined Approach still allows for the use of compensating controls just as they were used under previous versions of the PCI DSS.
+The Defined Approach is best suited for organizations with defined controls in place and a desire for more structure and guidance.
+As opposed to the Customized Approach, the Defined Approach still allows for the use of compensating controls just as they were used under previous versions of the PCI DSS.